AbdalSamad007/weeklyshop/docs/decision.md

 MVVM was selected to:
 - Separate UI from business logic
 - Improve maintainability
-- Make the code easier to test and scale
+- Make the code easier to test
+- Allow future scaling

 ---

 ## Local Persistence
-The app will start with:
+Initial storage will use:
+- SwiftData (preferred)
-- SwiftData (preferred) or Core Data
+- Core Data (fallback)

 Reasons:
-- Offline-first design
+- Offline-first experience
 - Fast local performance
-- Native iOS support
+- Native Apple support

 ---

 ## CloudKit for Sync (Planned)
 CloudKit was chosen because:
-- Native Apple solution
+- Native iOS integration
-- Built-in sharing features
+- Built-in data sharing
 - No separate backend required
-- Good fit for family-based data
+- Suitable for small family datasets

 ---

+## Offline-First Approach
+The app is designed to:
+- Work fully offline
+- Sync changes when network is available
+- Avoid reliance on constant connectivity

+This improves reliability during shopping trips.

+---

-## MVP-First Approach
+## MVP-First Development Strategy
-Development will focus on:
+Development will follow a staged approach:

-1. Core weekly reset functionality
+1. Build a strong local-only core
+2. Add sharing and sync
-2. Simple, clean user experience
+3. Polish the user experience
-3. Gradual feature additions
+4. Release publicly

-This reduces complexity and speeds up time to first release.
+This reduces complexity and shortens time to first usable version.